-In this figure, the profile of horizontal velocity u verses η for identical values of section parameter \s".
-It can be seen in this graph that as the section parameter \s" is increased, the horizontal velocity rises due to because the increasing section parameter \s".
-The fluid velocity entered into the region increased that cause to increase the horizontal velocity.
+In this figure, the profile of horizontal velocity u verses $\eta$ for identical values of section parameter s.
+It can be seen in this graph that as the section parameter s is increased, the horizontal velocity rises due to because the increasing section parameter s.
+The fluid velocity entered into the region increased that cause to increase the horizontal velocity enhance the variable magnetic field inside the region.